 Problem Possible Cause Corrective Action Pump delays before starting This is normal operation 1.
-None Mixer works, but gun is not spray- ing Flow Control setting is not high enough 2.
-Verify that Flow Control setting is set at '4' min.
-If Flow Control is set at '0', the pump is OFF.
-Mixer works, but gun is not spray- ing & high pitched whine is com- ing from the hydraulic relief valve Rotor is stuck 3.
-See instructions to "Free Up Rotor" Mixer works, but gun is not spray- ing Plugged texture strainer screen, damaged sta- tor tube or plugged hose.
-Check by discon- necting hose at texture strainer, activate switch and verify mud is coming out of strainer.
+None Mixer works, but gun is not spraying Flow Control setting is not high enough Verify that Flow Control setting is set at '4' min.
+If Flow Control is set at 'O', the pump is OFF.
+Plugged texture strainer screen, damaged stator tube or plugged hose.
+Check by disconnecting hose at texture strainer, activate switch and verify mud is coming out of strainer.
 If mud is NOT coming out, proceed to next step below Con rod (drive shaft), rotor end or rigid coupling is worn.
-Solenoid magnet or pin is faulty Material Control setting is high (6 or 7), but spray volume from gun is low Damaged stator tube Plugged hose or texture strainer screen Replace stator tube Clean texture strainer Mud is too thick Do not use joint compound or materials with a high clay content Material pump won't turn off Electric switch: switch is defective or the elec- tric wire is damaged somewhere along the length of the material hose Replace failed parts Air switch: airline is pinched somewhere along the length of the material hose Straighten out hose to allow air flow Solenoid valve is stuck closed Replace valve
+Solenoid magnet or pin is faulty Mixer works, but gun is not spraying & high pitched whine is coming from the hydraulic relief valve Rotor is stuck 3.
+See instructions to "Free Up Rotor" Material Control setting is high (6 or 7), but spray volume from gun Damaged stator tube Replace stator tube is low Plugged hose or texture strainer screen Clean texture strainer Mud is too thick Do not use joint compound or materials with a high clay content Material pump won't turn off Electric switch: switch is defective or the electric wire is damaged somewhere along the length of the material hose Replace failed parts Air switch: airline is pinched somewhere along the length of the material hose Straighten out hose to allow air flow Solenoid valve is stuck closed Replace valve